-Appearing for GMAT test with a preparation of eight weeks, akin to a crash course.
-The forethought of confronting GMAT test demands scheduled planning, strategies to secure 710 GMAT score.
+Appearing for GMAT test with preparation of eight weeks, akin to a crash course.
+The forethought of confronting this test demands scheduled planning, strategies to secure 710 GMAT score.
 These are the two most important constraints that one should take into consideration before writing down the GMAT test.
 Here we have the eight-week GMAT preparation strategies.

 Week 1: Start With a Mock Test